floydhub/keras-examples/README.md

 ## Running Keras on Floyd

-[Floyd](https://www.floydhub.com/) has native support for Keras including Tensorflow or Theano backends.
+[Floyd](https://www.floydhub.com/) has native support for Keras with Tensorflow or Theano backends.
 This page lists some of the best example projects for Keras.

 ## Keras Official Examples